 We chat with Chloe Duthaler, of Glow by Clo, who not only provided hair and makeup magic for our lovely bride, but also for host Crystal Genes!
 We also get to know Rebecca Foster of Indigo Event Design, Sarah Cowan of Geranium Lake Flowers, Rebecca Powazek of Bee’s Cakes, and Carly Johnson of The White Dress Bridal Boutique.

-Watch our third episode to get a closer look at the extraordinary property as well as to meet the talented vendors who collaborated with us.
+Watch our third video to get a closer look at the extraordinary property as well as to meet the talented vendors who collaborated with us.

 WHY BOOK YOUR WEDDING AT The Duniway Hotel?